Ron Brace

-Ronald Jeffery Brace III (December 18, 1986 – April 23, 2016) was an American professional football nose tackle.
+Ronald Jeffery Brace III (December 18, 1986 – April 23, 2016) was an American professional football player who was a nose tackle in the National Football League (NFL).
 He was selected by the New England Patriots in the second round of the 2009 NFL draft as a defensive end.
-He played college football at Boston College.
+He played college football for the Boston College Eagles.

 Early life

 Brace attended Burncoat Senior High School in Worcester, Massachusetts.
 As a senior, Brace earned All-State and Worcester Telegram & Gazette all-star honors.
 He was also a three-time conference all-star choice and played in the 2004 Massachusetts Shriners Football Classic.
 He was the team captain and team MVP in 2003 and also excelled in track and field, winning the state shot put title in 2003 and 2004.
 Brace was rated as a 3-star recruit coming out of high school by both 247 Sports and Rivals.
 Brace received offers from Boston College, Connecticut, Hofstra, UMass, and Northeastern.
 He committed to Boston College in February 2004.